slouchd/celebrate-contributors/README.md

 🧑‍💻 Usage
 ---
+To ensure the Action is able to write to the repository.
+You must enable write permissions in the repository settings.
+You can do this my navigating to Settings -> Actions -> General -> Workflow Permissions and select 'Read and write permissions'.
+Once saved the Action will work as intended!

 The Action is configured to be reusable.
 Please, feel free to use it in your repository!

 ```yaml